 What is recommended winter tire pressure for Hyundai Nexo?

-Hyundai Nexo tire pressure fluctuates with ambient temperatures, so when temperatures drop tires may lose approximately 1 psi of air pressure for every 10 degree Fahrenheit decrease in temperature.
+Tire pressure fluctuates with ambient temperatures.
+When temperatures drop, Hyundai Nexo tires may lose approximately 1 psi of air pressure for every 10 degree Fahrenheit decrease.
 During winter Hyundai Nexo tires can be inflated 3 to 5 psi above the recommended tire pressure settings to compensate for lower temperatures.
+Do not overinflate above the maximum tire inflation pressure value indicated on tire sidewall.
 Make sure to check tire pressure regularly in the winter to keep tires properly inflated for a safe ride on snow and icy roads.
-Consult owner's manual for recommended winter tire pressure for your Hyundai Nexo.

 Is Hyundai Nexo equipped with Tire Pressure Monitoring System (TPMS)?

 If your Hyundai Nexo is built after 2007, it is most likely equipped with a Tire Pressure Monitoring System.
 Check owner's manual to see if your model has TPMS.

 Why is Hyundai Nexo tire pressure light on?

 If Hyundai Nexo TPMS warning light comes on and stays on, it means at least one of the tires is underinflated.
 If TPMS warning light goes on and off, fluctuating ambient temperatures may be the reason.
 If Hyundai Nexo TPMS warning light flashes for 90 seconds when you start the vehicle and then remains illuminated, the TPMS is not functioning properly and you should have it serviced.